ConicalDrupe/iNaturalist-edible-plants/README.md

 Food-Atlas Data comes in a finer grain, the CensusTract level.
 But we aggregated to county level, and recalculated margin of error to track accuracy of estimates.
 Further joined population census data from 2024.

+# Estimate Species Population By County
+We use quadrant estimation to estimate the number of each species on a per-county basis.
+This is done by laying a grid over the county where each grid box has area A, and randomly selecting grids and counting the number of observations of each species within the grid area A.
+The distribution of observations in each grid are expeceted to follow a Poisson distribution.
+This is then extrapolated to the entire area of the county.
+This workflow was done in QGIS - an open source Geographical Information System software.

 # Dashboard

+# Results

 # Further Improvments
 ## Text Extraction